University of Cape Town

 12 videos3 readings3 assignments1 peer review1 discussion prompt

-This week we sum up the ground we have covered in this course.
-The week is about crafting your final essay draft.
+We focus on crafting your final essay draft.
 We recap the building blocks of writing an academic essay, relooking at the features of an introduction, body, conclusion and the purposes of cohesion, coherence and referencing.
 We also consider and provide engaged feedback on the draft essays written by our three virtual students.
 There is detailed feedback on the strengths, improvements and opportunities for further improvement on the essays.
-The feedback is aligned with the core skills introduced in the course, such as writing the topic sentence, linking sentences and ensuring coherence and cohesion.
-Thereafter we sum up the course with a discussion on the ideas of the four thinkers you were introduced to in this course, namely Woodward, Sichone, Blommaert and Thornton.
+The final discussion is on the ideas of the four thinkers you were introduced to in this course, namely Woodward, Sichone, Blommaert and Thornton.

 What's included